jbass23/mybots/README.md

 # Evolving 3D Robot

 ## Basic Idea
-This program is designed to create a random, three-dimensional robot out of non-overlapping links and joints.
-Then, it "evolves" the creature through a Parallel Hill Climber method: a population of 50 (or less/more) robots are created randomly, then are randomly mutated from generation to generation.
+This program is designed to create a random, three-dimensional robot out of non-overlapping links and joints, with a brain of sensors, motors, and fully-connecting synapses.
+Then, it "evolves" the creature through a Parallel Hill Climber method: a population of 10 (or less/more) robots are created randomly, then are randomly mutated from generation to generation.
 If a mutation improves fitness, it is kept.
 If it does not, it is disgarded.
 The final shown robot is the one that performs the best among the evolved population.
-The fitness is a measure of how far in the negative X-axis the robot can travel in a set amount of time.
+Thefitness is a measure of how far in the negative X-axis the robot can travel in a set amount of time.
 In the graphs below, a positive fitness is shown as better to improve readability, but in reality, the more negative a fitness, the better.

 ## In Depth
 First, the code creates a random, three-dimensional body blueprint out of link and joint objects (defined in